gridaco/grida/docs/@designto-code/figma-boolean-operation.md

 ---
-title: Figma Boolean operation and how to handle it.
+title: "Figma Boolean operation and how to handle it."
 version: 0.1.0
 revision: 1
 ---